mlandis/phyddle/docs/source/tutorial.rst

 phyddle to use one row with integer representation for our binary character.

 The ``param_est`` and ``param_data`` settings define how phyddle handles different model variables.
-We identify four real-valued training targets in ``param_est`` and one real-valued auxiliary data variable with ``param_data``.
+We identify four numerical training targets in ``param_est`` and one numerical auxiliary data variable with ``param_data``.
 Any parameters that are not listed in ``param_est`` or ``param_data`` are treated as unknown nuisance parameters (i.e. part of the model, but not estimated or measured).